Team Contact Information:

 Mr. Kroenke holds undergraduate and graduate degrees from the University of Missouri.
 He and his wife, Ann, have a daughter, Whitney, an award winning documentary film producer; and a son, Josh, Governor and President of the Denver Nuggets and Governor of the Colorado Avalanche.

-Since joining the Nuggets as Vice President of Team Development in 2007, Kroenke has been involved in every aspect of day-to-day operations while overseeing the most successful four-year stretch in team history.
-Denver has won at least 50 games, made a trip to the Western Conference finals and captured two Northwest Division titles during that span.
+Since joining the Nuggets as Vice President of Team Development in 2007, Kroenke has been involved in every aspect of day-to-day operations while overseeing one of the most successful six-year stretches in team history.
+Denver has won at least 50 games in five seasons, made a trip to the Western Conference Finals and captured two Northwest Division titles during that span.

-Kroenke helped orchestrate one of the biggest trades in franchise history on Feb.
+Kroenke orchestrated one of the biggest trades in NBA history on Feb.
 22, 2011.
 The three-team, 13-player deal protected Denver’s long-term future while keeping the Nuggets among the NBA elite.
 After the trade, the Nuggets went 18-7 while clinching a playoff berth.

-In addition to his role with the Nuggets, Kroenke works closely with KSE’s executive committee on multiple business operation issues, ranging from finance to marketing.
+In addition to his roles with the Nuggets and Avalanche, Kroenke works closely with KSE’s executive committee on multiple business operation issues, ranging from finance to marketing.

-After graduating from the University of Missouri with a degree in financial management, he completed a six-month internship with the NBA’s League Office working in its Player Development Department.
+Kroenke attended the University of Missouri on a full basketball scholarship and was named Academic All-Big XII First Team and selected team captain as a junior and senior.
+After graduating with a degree in financial management, he completed a six-month internship with the NBA’s League Office working in its Player Development Department.
 Upon finishing his internship, Kroenke worked as an underwriter for Lehman Brothers in their Global Real Estate Group where he assisted with the debt underwriting and securitization of numerous commercial real estate transactions.